eeditiones/tei-publisher-static/README.md

   * an object with properties `in` and `out`, where `out` denotes the file name of the output file

   Text files (Javascript, CSS, HTML, XML) will be treated as templates, i.e. expanded by the templating system before they are stored.

+### `worker` section

+If present, the generator will also create a service worker, providing further instructions to the browser about caching strategies to be used for the different resources.
+Most important, you want to precache certain assets, which are needed for every page, e.g. javascript or CSS files.

+The service worker also increases offline usability: if users get disconnected from the network, they will still be able to browse any content visited before.

+Within the worker section, the `precache` property should contain a list of assets to be added to the browser cache upfront.
+One can use glob expressions to add e.g. all files ending with `*.js` at once.

 ## Workflow